It’s 6 p.m. and you’re still 10 minutes away from your toddler’s childcare centre—again.

-The working parents' guide to dealing with sick kids Ten years later, having since led Working Mother magazine and founded the Working Mother Research Institute, which challenges companies to compete on offering family friendly benefits to their employees, I think back to myself as a very new mom and wish I could tell myself: You’re a valuable part of the team.
+Ten years later, having since led Working Mother magazine and founded the Working Mother Research Institute, which challenges companies to compete on offering family friendly benefits to their employees, I think back to myself as a very new mom and wish I could tell myself: You’re a valuable part of the team.
 Just ask for what you need.

 And too, that everyone needs a little flex.

 Women, men, parents, pet owners, people with doctor’s appointments, people with aging parents, people with international calls, people with class after work, people trying to make a morning Pilates class, people living anywhere it snows, rains or blows.
 We all need some flexibility to integrate our personal lives with our work demands.